Mulligan's Lower Quadrant

-This 2-day practical workshop provides clinical reasoning strategies and detailed instruction on the unique examination and treatment techniques developed by New Zealand physiotherapist Brian Mulligan.
-Participants must be registered as a physiotherapist, chiropractor, osteopath or medical practitioner with AHPRA.
+This 2-day practical course, focused on the Lower Quadrant, provides clinical reasoning strategies and detailed instruction on the unique examination and treatment techniques developed by New Zealand physiotherapist Brian Mulligan.
+See Mulligan's Upper Quadrant course.
+Participants must be registered as a physiotherapist, chiropractor, osteopath or medical practitioners with AHPRA.

 This approach is easy to learn, appealing to experienced and inexperienced clinicians alike and can be quickly integrated into existing examination and treatment models.

 - At the completion of this course, participants should have a good understanding of the Scandinavian concept of joint mobilisation.